Update: This offer for the Marriott Rewards® Premier Plus Credit Card has expired. Learn more about the current offers here.

 Redeem your anniversary free night certificate at the Park Hyatt Saigon

-If you are looking for another Chase hotel card, it’s hard to go wrong with either The Hyatt Credit Card or the IHG® Rewards Club Premier Credit Card, both of which offer great sign-up bonuses, anniversary free night certificates, and aren’t subjected to 5/24.
+If you are looking for another Chase hotel card, it’s hard to go wrong with either The World of Hyatt Credit Card or the IHG® Rewards Club Premier Credit Card, both of which offer anniversary free night certificates.